Taming-the-BEAST/Skyline-plots/README.md

 Look at the topics for discussion below and read through the next section while waiting for the analysis to finish.

+> **Topics for discussion:**
+>
-> **Topic for discussion:** We set a prior on {% eqinline R_e %} in the Birth-death Skyline analysis, but did not set any prior for {% eqinline N_e %} in the Coalescent Bayesian Skyline analysis.
+> - We set a prior on {% eqinline R_e %} in the Birth-Death Skyline analysis, but did not set any prior for {% eqinline N_e %} in the Coalescent Bayesian Skyline analysis.
 Is there a prior on {% eqinline N_e %}?
 If so, what is it?
->

-> **Topic for discussion:** We fixed the clock rate to an independent estimate and set a strict clock.
+> - We fixed the clock rate to an independent estimate and set a strict clock.
 If we had strong prior knowledge that there is substitution rate variation over time in the Egyptian HCV epidemic, could we use a relaxed clock here?
 >

 ### The Birth-Death Skyline parameterization

-The Birth-death model is parameterized very differently from the coalescent model, using per lineage rates and an explicit sampling model (whereas the coalescent model conditions on the samples).
-This makes the Birth-death model more powerful, but also much more complex.
+The birth-death model is parameterized very differently from the coalescent model, using per lineage rates and an explicit sampling model (whereas the coalescent model conditions on the samples).
+This makes the birth-death model more powerful, but also much more complex.
 A basic birth-death model has a birth rate ({% eqinline \lambda %}), the rate at which lineages are added to the tree, and a death rate ({% eqinline \delta %}), the rate at which lineages are removed from the tree ([Figure 21](#fig:bd_model)).
 In an infectious disease epidemic {% eqinline \lambda %} can be thought of as the transmission rate, the rate at which rate infected individuals infect susceptibles, while {% eqinline \delta %} can be thought of as the becoming uninfectious rate, the rate at which infected individuals recover, die or are isolated.
 In species tree inferences these rates can be thought of in terms of speciation and extinction.

 <figure>
 	<a id="fig:bd_model"></a>